-We’ve previously covered how being sick, eating a low carb diet, drinking diet soda and many other things can result in your getting a false positive on a breathalyzer, is using hand sanitizer another potential problem when it comes to getting an accurate BAC measurement?
-Overall, the answer is “no,” but Vista DUI defense lawyer Peter M. Liss says the real answer is a lot more complicated than that and in certain cases, it is possible using hand sanitizer could result in your failing a chemical DUI test.
+We’ve previously covered how being sick, eating a low carb diet, drinking diet soda and many other things can result in your getting a false positive on a breathalyzer.
+Another thing many people wonder about when it comes to false positives is if hand sanitizer can get you a DUI.
+Overall, the answer is “no,” but in certain cases, it is possible using hand sanitizer could get you a DUI in some circumstances.

 Finally, because Purell and other hand sanitizers are high in alcohol content, some people have actually drank the products for a cheap, easy-to-get buzz.
 Ingesting hand sanitizer is not only dangerous though, it is just as likely to result in your getting a DUI as drinking any other alcohol before driving.
 The law does not distinguish what source alcohol comes from when it comes to driving under the influence -just whether or not a person is drunk behind the wheel.

-If you believe that hand sanitizer may have resulted in a false positive on your BAC test, please call (760) 643-4050 to schedule a free initial consultation with a top drunk driving attorney in Vista.
+If you believe that hand sanitizer may have resulted in a false positive on your BAC test, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Sarah_Ackerman